International Skyrunning Federation: Scientific Research

 The federation has coordinated with Milan University to conduct scientific studies from 2007 to 2010 on Vertical Sprint races in Milan.
 The findings of the studies have indicated that skyrunning is ideal for weight loss as 80% of the energy consumed diverts the mass upwards and it has ruled out health risks associated with stair climbing.

 Studies reveal that such enduring and extreme running on mountains also bring the health benefits such as low energy costs for those runners.
 Although there are individual differences, those frequent mountain running could develop much slower energy cost system that could be 14% lower than average individuals.
-As a type of mountain race, sky running could allow for the strong development in the physical competence, like the prolonged running time, faster speed, and other competitive aspects that will allow an individuals to improve their ability in cope with dangers and get survival in some extreme situations.
+As a type of mountain race, sky running could allow for the strong development in the physical competence, like the prolonged running time, faster speed, and other competitive aspects that will allow an individual to improve their ability in cope with dangers and get survival in some extreme situations.
 The most important changes in the physical status for different types of mountain runners, including sky runners, is the heart rates.
 Runners intend to develop stronger physical system with the heart rate stable enough to cope with the extreme situations. that could extend runners’ adaptation to the competition intensity of the races.
 Heart can be strengthened with improvement in cardiac biomarkers, electro- and echocardiography.
 Another discovery is that skyrunning will challenge people's physical status for long duration and distance and professional skyrunners usually develop low body mass index and low body fat.
 Although there are gender differences in the improvement in physical status with women is less strong than male in those indexes, the gender differences are narrowing for those men and women who have participated in those long-distance or long-duration activity.

-Despite of the healthy benefits, sky running actually face with potential health risks due to its nature of extreme sports.
+Despite the healthy benefits, sky running actually face with potential health risks due to its nature of extreme sports.
 It usually incurs some problems like overuse injuries, which is due to the repetitive activities that lead to the macro-trauma.
 According to Balendran, Sørlie, and Engebretsen (2019), those sky runners usually report high prevalence of overuse injuries.
 The questionnaire survey indicates 19% of the overuse injuries among the participants, and 8% of substantial overuse injuries.
 Sometimes without proper protection, runners might face with broken limbs, abrasions, and some contusions.
 Actually, ISF has listed seven fatalities during the events of skyrunning, which include one head injury, one hypothermia, and five heart failures.
 Accordingly, it is essential for those runners to conduct some pre-test to ensure that their body could adapt to the extreme sports.
 Besides, those who have tried the long-duration running usually face with digest problems and they might also suffer more respiratory infections.